-Question: If my Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt tee is too small, can I enlarge it?
+Question: If my Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt tee is too little, can I enlarge it?

-Answer: Not normally.
-Tee shirt fabric can shrink when heat is applied to the material, however the material can not be enlarged or stretched very well.
+Answer: Not typically.
+T-shirt fabric can shrink when heat is applied to the material, but the fabric can not be enlarged or stretched well.

-Question: What kinds of colors should I combine in the washing machine?
+Question: What types of colors should I combine in the washing machine?

-Answer: Place like colors together while washing tee shirts.
-This consists of darks with darks or mediums and lights with other lights or white colored clothes.
+Answer: Place like colors together while washing t-shirts.
+This includes darks with darks or mediums and lights with other lights or white colored clothing.

-Question: What type of bleach should I use with my Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt tee?
+Question: What kind of bleach should I use with my Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt tee?

-Answer: Non-chlorine bleach can be used to lighten or revive the colors of your Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt tee.
-If you need instructions, use as directed and look up how to bleach a tee shirt.
+Answer: Non-chlorine bleach can be used to lighten or rejuvenate the colors of your Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt tee.
+If you need directions, use as directed and look up how to bleach a tee shirt.

-Question: How long lasting is the shirt material?
+Question: How long lasting is the t-shirt material?

-Answer: You can possibly anticipate the shirt to last for a very long time if taken care of adequately.
+Answer: You can possibly anticipate the t-shirt to last for a long time if cared for adequately.

-Question: Are the shirt’s hems and seams double stitched?
+Question: Are the shirt’s hems and seams double sewn?

-Answer: Check out the tee shirt product description.
-Many t-shirt hems and seams are triple or double stitched and can have zigzag sewing too for included durability.
+Answer: Check out the t-shirt item description.
+Numerous shirt hems and seams are double or triple sewn and can have zigzag sewing too for included toughness.

-Question: What type of t-shirt fit is the Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt by Ripple Junction?
+Question: What kind of t-shirt fit is the Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt by Ripple Junction?

-Answer: Look at the t-shirt’s product description.
-Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt may make numerous t-shirt fits of the Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt tee.
+Answer: Look at the shirt’s product description.
+Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt might make different tee shirt fits of the Grateful Dead Steel Your Face Logo with Dancing Bears Long Sleeve T-Shirt tee.

-Question: How should I put away my tee shirts?
+Question: How should I store my tee shirts?

-Answer: Tee shirts are best stored folded in a drawer or hung on a coat hanger to prevent wrinkles.
+Answer: Tee shirts are best kept folded in a drawer or hung on a coat hanger to prevent wrinkles.